It’s Called Pepper Bellies and It’s the Perfect Dish for Football

 - Your favorite chili

 - Fritos (you can go with regular or chili cheese Fritos, sometimes I do a mixture of both sometimes it's the big scoops.
-Trust me when I say you'll make this again so there's no wrong answer unless you aren't using some type of Frito)
+Trust me when I say you'll make this again, there's no wrong answer.
+You can even use your favorite tortilla chip, tested recently and works fantastic

-- Lettuce, I prefer a thick one like a green leaf but you use spinach or any type that you have on hand
+- Lettuce, I prefer a thick one like a green leaf however you use spinach or any type that you have on hand

 - pasilla pepper (roast that sucker on the open flame to get a char and then scrape off the black and chop